background-image

 icon

-How to Answer ItStructure your answer by outlining each phase of your design process.
-Highlight key skills such as user research, prototyping, and testing.
-Mention specific tools you use in each phase.
+How to Answer ItStructure your answer by outlining each stage of your design process.
+Highlight specific methods you use at each stage and emphasize the importance of user feedback in your iterations.

-Example Answer:My design process involves user research, ideation, prototyping, and testing.
-I prioritize user feedback to ensure the final product meets their needs.
+Example Answer:My design process includes user research, ideation, prototyping, and testing.
+I prioritize user feedback to refine my designs and ensure they meet user needs effectively.

 icon